Determining Sample Size

 Use a similar study

-There are a number of formulas available to do this including Cochran and Slovin’s.
+There are a number of formulas you can refer to for this including Cochran and Slovin’s.

-Use a sample size calculator
+Try using a sample size calculator

 When it comes to determining your sample size, the sample size calculator is one of the simplest ways to do this.

 The good news is that we have a sample size calculator to help you with this.
 By allowing you to input the data for your population size, confidence level and margin of error, it will enable you to calculate your sample size with the required accuracy that you need in just a few short simple steps.

 We hope after reading this you’ll realise the importance of getting the right sample size and have some methods you can use to quickly identify the response figure you need.